juripero/ryft-server/docs/restapi.md

 ### Search `fields` parameter

-The coma-separated list of fields for structured search.
-If omitted all fields are used.
+The comma-separated list of fields for structured search.
+If omitted, all fields are used.

 This parameter is used to minimize structured search output or to get just subset of fields.
-For example to get identifier and date from a `*.pcrime` file pass `format=xml&fields=ID,Date`.
+For example, to get identifier and date from a `*.pcrime` file pass `format=xml&fields=ID,Date`.

 The same is true for JSON data: `format=json&fields=Name,AlterEgo`.

 ### Search `data` and `index` parameters

-By default all search results are deleted from the Ryft server once they are delivered to user.
+By default, all search results are deleted from the Ryft server once they are delivered to user.
-In order to preserve results thereby allowing for the ability to subsequently "search in the previous results", there are two query parameters available: `data=` and `index=`.
+In order to preserve results thereby allowing for the ability to subsequently "search in the previous results", two query parameters are available: `data=` and `index=`.

 Using the first parameter, `data=output.dat` creates the search results on the Ryft server under `/ryftone/output.dat`.
 It is possible to use that file as an input for the subsequent search call `files=output.dat`.

-Note, it is important to use consistent file extension for the structured search in order to let Ryft use appropriate RDF scheme!
+NOTE: It is important to use consistent file extension for the structured search in order to let Ryft use appropriate RDF scheme!

 Using the second parameter `index=index.txt` keeps the search index file under `/ryftone/index.txt`.

-Note, according to Ryft API documentation index file should always have `.txt` extension!
+NOTE: According to Ryft API documentation, an index file should always have `.txt` extension!

 **WARNING:** Provided data or index files will be overriden!